 There are many companies that provide website security solutions.
 They regularly scan your site and immediately address any vulnerabilities.
 Many also provide detailed audits, so you know how they’re keeping your business safe.

-You can also use platforms like Toptal to work with accredited freelancers who specialize in security.
-Toptal has a strict vetting process to ensure that you’re working with qualified experts.
+You can also work with accredited freelancers who specialize in security.
+Make sure you use a platform with strict vetting process to ensure that you’re working with qualified experts.

 Make Time to Focus on Website Security

 The importance of website security cannot be stressed enough.
 A hacked site could harm your company’s reputation and put your customers at risk.